 As referenced above, impairment testing is based upon assumptions and estimates determined by management from a review of our operating results and business plans as well as forecasts of anticipated growth rates and margins, among other considerations.
 In addition, estimates of weighted average costs of capital are developed with the assistance of an independent third-party valuation specialist.
-These assumptions and estimates may change in future periods.
+These assumptions and estimates may change in future periods, especially in times of uncertain economic conditions and rising interest rates.
 Significant adverse changes to external market conditions or our internal forecasts, if any, could result in future impairment charges, particularly with respect to our United States industrial services segment given that the fair value of this reporting unit more closely approximates its carrying value.
 It is not possible at this time to determine if any future impairment charge will result or, if it does, whether such a charge would be material to our results of operations.

 Refer to Note 8 - Goodwill, Identifiable Intangible Assets, and Other Long-Lived Assets of the notes to consolidated financial statements included in Item 8.
-Financial Statements and Supplementary Data for further information about our goodwill and identifiable intangible assets as well as our impairment testing, including the \$232.8 million of impairment charges recorded during the year ended December 31, 2020.
-For the year ended December 31, 2021, no impairment of our goodwill, identifiable intangible assets, or other long-lived assets was recognized.
+Financial Statements and Supplementary Data for further information about our goodwill and identifiable intangible assets as well as our impairment testing.
+No impairment of our goodwill, identifiable intangible assets, or other long-lived assets was recognized during the years ended December 31, 2022 or 2021.